ZuInnoTe/spring-boot-angular-example/backend/docs/ARCHITECTURE.md

 More information can be found in the [Spring Security CSRF documentation](https://docs.spring.io/spring-security/reference/servlet/exploits/csrf.html).

 Note: This is also configured in the frontend (see [../../frontend/docs/ARCHITECTURE.md](../../frontend/docs/ARCHITECTURE.md)), so it includes the CSRF token automatically in all requests.

+## Authentication and Authorisation
+The application supports [SAML2](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and OAuth/[OIDC](https://en.wikipedia.org/wiki/OpenID) for authentication and authorisation.
+You can activate with a configuration one or both on the same instance.

+It is recommended for security reasons (i.e. no intermixing issues) to have only one of them per instance activated.
+If you need to support both you can configure also two instances.